 Pisagua Day Trip

-During the tour, we'll cover the history of the war, focusing on the Battle of San Francisco (or Dolores) and the Tarapacá campaign.
-This includes a visit to the cemetery by the sea, where you can observe its wooden crosses.
+During the tour, you will learn about the history of the war, focusing on the Battle of San Francisco (or Dolores), part of the Tarapacá campaign.
+The itinerary includes visiting the cemetery by the sea, marked by its wooden crosses, and a monument commemorating the landing and combat in Pisagua on 2 November 1879.

 Included